 a.)
-Before Annas and Caiaphas: The legal and constitutional questions connected with the trial of Jesus are considered by Dr. Taylor Innes, 182 The Trial of Jesus Christ; on the powers of the Sanhedrin, also compare Schurer, 183 Jewish People.
+Before Annas and Caiaphas: The legal and constitutional questions connected with the trial of Jesus are considered by Dr. Taylor Innes, 184 The Trial of Jesus Christ; on the powers of the Sanhedrin, also compare Schurer, 185 Jewish People.
 There seems little doubt that, while certain judicial forms were observed, the trial was illegal in nearly every aspect.
 The arrest itself was arbitrary, and not founded on any formal accusation.
-The night session lacked a definite charge, search for testimony, interrogation of accused, and haste in condemnation.
+The night session lacked a definite charge: There was no search for testimony; interrogation of accused; and there was great haste in the condemnation of Jesus.
 The persecutors were unquestionably in flagrant violation of the established rules of Jewish judicial procedure in such cases.
-It is to be remembered that the death of Jesus had already been decided by the heads of the Sanhedrin.
-The trial was wholly a means to a foregone conclusion.
-In other words this was a kangaroo court.